 Monitoring: Identification of points, interval and duration to be monitored by the building management system.

-Operation: Assignment of responsibilities for communication of performance issues and implementation of corrective actions.6.2 Required Procedures
+Operation: Assignment of responsibilities for communication of performance issues and implementation of corrective actions.

+Training: Training of building operators in proper maintenance best-practices for the new and modified systems/equipment.

+6.2 Required Procedures

-Select ongoing management regime, either BMS report review by staff, software-based monitoring and fault detection, periodic recommissioning, or a combination of these.
+Select ongoing management regime, either BMS report review by staff, software-based monitoring and fault detection, whole-building monitoring , periodic recommissioning, or a combination of these.

 Train facility staff and service providers on new equipment, management and monitoring software and reporting regime.
 Training must incorporate understanding, skills, and procedures necessary to support the operations, maintenance, and monitoring program.

-Chart the data points to be monitored and their relationship to performance assurance of the new installations.
+Chart the data points to be monitored and their relationship to performance assurance of the new installations and modified equipment/systems.

 Install and test fault detection functions for system malfunctions or substantial deviations.